Troubleshooting Your Plants

 Water Preparation: The Key to Healthy Plants

 Many common hydroponic issues stem from poor water preparation—whether from chlorine toxicity, excess minerals, pH swings, or microbial buildup.
-Using PHLO-treated water ensures stable pH, proper nutrient uptake, and a cleaner root environment.
+Using Root Balance-treated water ensures stable pH, proper nutrient uptake, and a cleaner root environment.

 For step-by-step instructions on choosing and treating water for hydroponics, check out the Full Water Prep Guide